gmickel/gmickel/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/gmickel?color=%234682B4&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2Fgmickel&screen_name=gmickel)
 [![Mastodon Follow](https://img.shields.io/mastodon/follow/110272900473369489?color=%2324435C&domain=https%3A%2F%2Fsocial.dociq.io%2F&logo=mastodon&logoColor=%23fff&style=for-the-badge)](https://social.dociq.io/@gordon)

 Hello there!
 My name is Gordon and I’m a father and a software engineer with a focus on full stack web development.
-I’m also the Co-Founder and Lead Developer at [DocIQ](https://twitter.com/DocIQ_io) and a technical advisor for various other projects.
+I’m the owner of [Mickel Tech](https://mickel.tech), the Co-Founder at [DocIQ](https://twitter.com/DocIQ_io) and a technical advisor for various other projects.
 Lately, I’ve been particularly passionate about building with and on-top of LLMs (Large Language Models).
 Feel free to connect with me on Twitter to learn more about my work and interests!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators